AhmadShahid/product-discount/README.md

 ## Quick start

 - You will need to have `Node.js` installed, this project has been tested with Node version [12.X](https://nodejs.org/en/blog/release/v12.22.1/) and [14.X](https://nodejs.org/en/blog/release/v14.17.5/)
-- You will also need to have install `Postgres` if you are running it without docker
+- You will also need to install `Postgres` if you are running it without docker

 ```bash
 # clone this repo